kranners/frappuccino/docs/Obsidian.md

 Tags can be added to anywhere with the hash (#) key, like `#cool-tag` but for whole pages, they should be added to the metadata, where the hash is unnecessary.

+### Daily Notes

+Daily notes are a great way to have a place to throw notes that don't belong anywhere in particular.
+Obsidian is fantastic as a way to store working memory (relevant links, resources).

+Daily notes are configurable to begin with a template in case there are things you always end up noting.
+They can also be configured to have a different naming convention or to automatically sort themselves into folders.

+This can be done in your vault settings under **Settings → Daily Notes → Date format**.

+*I personally recommend a format which sorts into folders.
+I use `YYYY/MM/Do MMMM, YYYY`, which ends up with daily notes sorted like `2024/01/1st January, 2024`*.

 ## Plugins

 ### Tasks